tiuphun/applied-algo/README.md

 # Applied Algorithms
 🙉 Practice problems, source codes, lecture notes - for Applied Algorithms course.
 Semester 2023.1

-'template' folder contains the some code templates as well as some useful cheatsheets from Explore cards of [Leetcode](leetcode.com).
+`template` folder contains the some code templates as well as some useful cheatsheets from Explore cards of [Leetcode](https://leetcode.com/explore/).

-'practice' folder contains the practice problems from past exam papers.
+`practice` folder contains the practice problems from past exam papers.

 The remaining folders are titled after their respective lectures.
 They contains the source codes for related problems.